suryat8957/suryat8957/README.md

 ---

-### ✨ Personal Note
+## ✨ Personal Note

-> *I believe in consistent learning, building meaningful projects, and improving every day as an engineer.*
+> *I aim to build intelligent systems, write clean code, and continuously grow as an AI-focused software engineer.*